numericube/ansible-django-bootstrap/README.md

 Note that the Django base template uses the non-minified version of Bootstrap by default because it's the one that's updated by `grunt watch`, so don't forget to do a `grunt dist` and use the minifed version of the Bootstrap files when you've done your work on them.

+# Using HTTPS on Nginx

+Nginx uses by default a self-signed SSL certificate to enable HTTPS and HTTP2.

+You can replace them with your own certificates by putting them in the `/provision/ansible/roles/nginx/files` folder, and replacing the corresponding values in the `/provision/ansible/roles/setup/vars/main.yml` file.

 # VM details

 The main user is `www` and its home is under `/opt/www`.